 24 Jul 2019

 The Undercover Policing Inquiry has today published the final three anonymity applications for former Special Demonstration Squad (SDS) officers.
-They are accompanied by a direction that invites submissions concerning the orders the Chairman is minded to make in respect to the applications.
+They are accompanied by a direction (PDF, 44.31KB) that invites submissions concerning the orders the Chairman is minded to make in respect to the applications.

 The applications request that the real names of three undercover police officers in the SDS are restricted.
 The Chairman has already issued notes stating that he is minded to accept the three applications.

 The Inquiry has already published the cover names of the three officers.

 The media and any core participant that wishes to take issue with these orders should submit written representations to the Inquiry by 4pm on 29 August 2019, setting out the grounds of the objection.

 After the Chairman has considered any submissions received, he will issue a Ruling containing his final orders in respect to the real names of the three officers.

 The publication of these documents represents a significant step towards concluding the anonymity process for SDS officers and ensuring evidential hearings can take place as soon as practically possible.

 There are two other outstanding anonymity applications for former SDS officers.
 The first requests that the real name of “Rob Harrison” (HN18) is restricted and the second requests that the cover name of HN135 – whose real name will be published – is restricted.
 HN18’s application – which the Chairman is minded to accept – has already been published alongside a direction, while HN135’s application will be considered at a closed hearing.

 In total, 165 SDS officers have been included in the anonymity process, and a further four have had their real and cover names published without being included in the process.
 Of the 169, 52 are management or back-office staff, and 117 are undercover police officers.